7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 7.5.5 Data Source #4: Discussion Board Data

 Discussion board data is both rich and unstructured because it is made up of large chunks of text that the students wrote.
-While discussion board data was collected for this research project, we do not examine it in this walkthrough.
+While discussion board data was collected for this research project, but we do not examine it in this walkthrough.
 More information about analyzing text data can be found in Chapter 11.

 7.6 Load Packages

-This analysis uses R packages, which are collections of R code that help
+This analysis uses R packages, which are collections of R code that help users

-We load these packages with the function library()
+packages with the function library()

 .
-The specific
+The specific packages we’ll use here

-packages we’ll use here will help us organize the structure of the data
+will help us organize the structure of the data using the {tidyverse}

-using {readxl} (Wickham & Bryan, 2022).
+{sjPlot} (Lüdecke, 2024), and export datasets using {readxl} (Wickham & Bryan, 2023b).

 Install packages (if necessary)